multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 from multi_swe_bench.harness.repos.cpp.catchorg.catch2 import *
 ```
 ## Implementing catch2.py
-Next, we need to implement Catch2.py, which is responsible for configuring the Base Image, Instance Image, and executing the Instance.
+Next, we need to implement `catch2.py`, which is responsible for configuring the Base Image, Instance Image, and running the Instance.
 This is achieved through three types of classes:

 - **Class for configuring the Base Image**: These classes set up the basic environment with necessary dependencies and the code repository.

 - **Class for configuring the Instance Image**: This class configures the Instance Image, which is tailored for each PR and contains the required scripts for execution.

-- **Class for running the Instance**: This class manages the execution of the instance, applies various scripts, and parses the results.
+- **Class for running the Instance**: This class manages the execution process, applies various scripts, and parses the results.

 ### Class for configuring the Base Image